readytensor/rt_forecasting_statistical_ensemble_nixtla/README.md

-# Random Forest Forecaster in MLForecast
+# Statistical ensemble Forecaster with StatsForecst

-Random Forest Forecaster for the Forecasting problem category as per Ready Tensor specifications.
+Statistical ensemble Forecaster for the Forecasting problem category as per Ready Tensor specifications.

 ## Project Description